-Keep in mind that making your sourdough starter will take approximately 3–5 days.
+Keep in mind that making your sourdough starter will take 3–5 days.
 Do not rush this process, as the quality of your starter is what will give your dough a good flavor and help it rise.

-Also, note that you will only use part of the starter to make the bread.
-You can save the rest for future use as long as you refrigerate it and “feed it" at least once a week.
+Also, note that you will use only part of the starter to make the bread.
+You can save the rest for future use as long as you refrigerate it and “feed” it at least once a week.

 When you’re ready to make another loaf, simply take your starter out of the fridge 1–3 days ahead of time and feed it once a day until it strengthens again.

 Sourdough bread is a great alternative to conventional bread.
-Its lower gluten and phytate levels make it more nutritious and easier to digest.